 - From March to April there’s still snow but the cold isn’t as extreme as during January or February.

-As you can see, you can visit the parks the entire year.
+As you can see, you can visit the parks the entire year and the best time to visit Banff and Jasper will depend on what you like to do.
 I visited in July and I could perfectly enjoy outdoor activities and hiking but some popular sights like Lake Louise were really crowded.

 Admission to the parks

 There different types of passes to enter the parks.
 You can get day passes, annual passes and group passes.

 Admission is free for those under 17 years old.
 You can check out all the prices here.

 - Family/Group (up to 7 people in a vehicle): CAD$ 19.60